starsprinter92/gfetch/README.md

 # gufetch

-A fetch script written in fish
+A fetch script written in bash

 # REQUIREMENTS: